-Shirley Jackson, president of Rensselaer Polytechnic Institute, will give the keynote address for the Fermilab 50th Anniversary Symposium.
-Jackson has had a distinguished career that includes senior leadership positions in academia, government, industry and research.
+Shirley Ann Jackson spent time at Fermilab early in her career before moving on to a distinguished career that includes senior leadership positions in academia, government, industry and research.
 She holds an S.B. in physics and a Ph.D. in theoretical particle physics, both from MIT.
 She is the first African-American woman to receive a doctorate from MIT — in any field — and has been a trailblazer throughout her career, including as the first African-American woman to lead a top-ranked research university.

 Reception: 6:30-8:30 p.m.

 Morning I: 9-10:20 a.m.

 9-9:10 a.m.: Welcome from the Users Executive Committee

 9:10-9:30 a.m.: MINERvA / MINOS